 Salzwelten Hallstatt Salt Mine

-No visit to Hallstatt is possible without a visit to the oldest salt mine in the world.
-The salt has been mined since the bronze era from ancient salt deposits that were formed by the ocean that once existed in this part of Europe long before the Alps were formed.
-When the ocean dried up this left exposed salt deposits that were pushed up into the mountain tops of the Alps when the tectonic plates of Europe and Africa collided pushing the mountains along with the salt deposits toward the sky to their present location.
-The salt mine is reached by hiking or a tramway.
-Views from the area around the mine of the lake and surrounding mountains are incredible.
+No visit to Hallstatt would be complete without exploring the oldest salt mine in the world.
+Salt has been mined here since the Bronze Age, originating from ancient deposits left behind by an ocean that once covered this region long before the Alps were formed.
+As the ocean dried up, it left exposed salt deposits that were pushed up into the mountaintops of the Alps when the tectonic plates of Europe and Africa collided, elevating the salt to its present location.

-Babies are now allowed inside the mine tour, so my wife and I left our daughter with my mother-in-law and Paula, and I had one of the first childless outings together since we became parents.
-The tour into the salt mine was touristy but fun.
-Part of the tour includes learning about the section of the mine that is still producing salt today and the last part of the tour is via the historic mine to see many of the archeological landmarks such as a bronze age era petrified ladder.
-But the highlight was the slide and the ride in the mine cart.
+Since babies are now allowed on the mine tours, my wife and I took advantage of the opportunity to leave our daughter with my mother-in-law and enjoy one of our first outings together as parents.
+The tour itself was touristy but fun.
+It included insights into the section of the mine that is still producing salt today, and the latter part of the tour showcased historical landmarks, such as a petrified ladder from the Bronze Age.

 View of Halstatt from the mountain top salt mine perched above the town